RavenCutie21/Voice-Changer-Settings/README.md

 What do I download?
 Don't worry I made this simple, just click either Latest or Stable depending on your Graphics card.

-If you don't have at least 4gb of VRAM I would highly recommend just going with the Collab Version, as it will definitely run better.
+If you don't have at least 4gb of VRAM I would highly recommend just going with the Colab Version, as it will definitely run better.

 Links will update to the LATEST and most STABLE version every week.